New Product or Service

 Any communications effort used to introduce a new product or service that is not a line extension.

-Client: Epson America
+Client: Nintendo of America